-A British court has ordered the government of Zambia to pay the "vulture fund" company Donegal International 15.5 million dollars.
-Donegal is owned by the US company Debt Advisory International.
-But investigative journalist Greg Palast reveals a new development: Democracy Now!’s airing of his BBC expose on Donegal this year has led the Justice Department to open an bribery investigation that could lead to an indictment. [includes rush transcript]
+A British court has ordered the government of Zambia to pay the "vulture fund" company Donegal International $15.5 million.
+Donegal is owned by the U.S. company Debt Advisory International.
+But investigative journalist Greg Palast reveals a new development: Democracy Now!’s airing of his BBC expose on Donegal this year has led the Justice Department to open a bribery investigation that could lead to an indictment. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: A British court has ordered the government of Zambia to pay the company Donegal International $15.5 million.
 Donegal is owned by the U.S. company Debt Advisory International.
 In February, BBC investigative journalist Greg Palast exposed on Democracy Now! how Debt Advisory International was trying to collect $40 million from Zambia, after buying one of its debts for $4 million.
 Zambia claims the company Debt Advisory International even tried to bribe government officials by offering to make a donation to the president’s favorite charity.
 Palast questioned the company’s owner Michael Francis Sheehan about the allegation.